-What is Spousal Support
+What Options for Spousal Support Are There?

-The focal objective of spousal support is to help the parties maintain the standard of living they were accustomed to during the cohabitation, or marriage.
+The focal objective of spousal support is to help the parties maintain the standard of living they were accustomed to during the cohabitation or marriage.

 Determination of Quantum of Spousal Support

-Spousal support is without a doubt the most litigious area of family law.
+Spousal support is, without a doubt, the most litigious area of family law.

-Most family law lawyers accept the ranges, and will litigate, or advocate within the ranges prescribed by the SSAGs.
+Most family law lawyers accept the ranges and will litigate or advocate within the ranges prescribed by the SSAGs.

 Entitlement of Support, Ability to Pay and Duration of Support

-Entitlement and ability to pay, require a cases by case analysis, which will not be discussed herein.
-With respect to duration, generally speaking, the longer the duration of the relationship, the longer the duration of the spousal support award.
+With the exception of quantum, litigation or advocacy typically involve entitlement to spousal support, ability to pay, and duration of spousal support.
+Entitlement and ability to pay, are determined on a case by case analysis, which will not be discussed herein.
+Generally, the longer the relationship, the longer the duration of the spousal support award.